 The results are shown in Table 4.
-The similarity values can reflect the similarities among the CNOP patterns (Fig. 5 and Fig. 6).
+The similarity values can reflect the similarities among the CNOP patterns (Figs. 5 and 6).

-In Table 4, for TC Fitow, the similarity at 120 km is -0.83, whereas that with a resolution of 60 km is 0.43.
-For TC Matmo, the similarity at 120 km is 0.42, whereas that with a resolution of 60 km is 0.37.
-The negative sign indicates that portions of the CNOPs from these two methods have opposite wind vector directions, which is shown in Fig. 5.
+In Table 4, for TC Fitow, the similarity at 120 km is -0.83, whereas the similarity with a resolution of 60 km is 0.43.
+For the analysis of TC Matmo, the similarity at 120 km is 0.42, whereas that with a resolution of 60 km is 0.37.
+The negative sign indicates that portions of the CNOPs from these two methods have opposite wind-vector directions, which is shown in Fig. 5.
 We also find that when using a higher resolution, the similarity is lower.
 The reason for this finding is that although the major patterns of the CNOPs are similar, the secondary parts differ and they cover larger areas.
-When using a higher resolution, we can achieve more small-scale information, and the identification of sensitive regions becomes more accurate.
-Regarding the analysis of the CNOP patterns, we obtain more similar major patterns when for a resolution of 60 km resolution.
-However, compared with the other different parts, the similar parts are very small.
-The decreased similarities decreased do not affect identifying the sensitive regions because the adaptive observations only focus on the points with larger influences, which will be demonstrated subsection 4.4.
+When using a higher resolution, we can achieve information on a smaller scale, and the identification of sensitive regions be-